HL7/davinci-alerts/source/pages/guidance.md

 - There is an event that drives the generation of the Alert.
 - An Alert will be generated for each patient separately.
-  - The event can be for one or more patients
+  - The event can be for one or more patients.
 - The Alert Sender has access to the Alert Recipients/Intermediary FHIR endpoints.
 - System level trust exists between the actors.
   - Clients have been authorized by the servers.